 4. Etsy Payments fees

 These Etsy seller fees are charged for using Etsy Payments and depend on a number of conditions: the seller’s country and the currency listed on the Etsy payment account.
-Let’s have a look at what Etsy charges for Etsy Payments.
+Let’s have a look at various Etsy fees that it charges for Etsy Payments.

 Payment processing fees

-If you use Etsy Payments, you also cover the costs of handling credit card or bank transactions.
+If you use Etsy Payments, you also cover the costs of handling credit card or bank transactions, but that comes with an Etsy processing fee.
 The conditions for eligible countries differ, but in the USA, sellers pay a flat rate of $0.25 and 3% of the final sales price in a payment processing fee for this tool.
 The final sales price of a product includes tax and shipping.